 The City of Goshen has done a great job acquiring land in the floodplain and using it as parkland.
-In the river corridor, 31% of the land is owned by the city.
-Of the city owned land, 82% of it is designated as parks.
+In the river corridor, 31% of the land is owned by the city; 82%, of which, is designated as parks.
 Along the Elkhart River, the amount of city-owned parkland is even greater; much of the land in the river corridor impact area between Lincoln Highway (US 33) and Goshen Dam Pond is a city owned park.
 The report recommends that when land and funding become available, the city should continue to acquire properties within the river corridor impact areas to allow for critical conveyance for floodwater and stream movement.
 By using these areas in the project evaluation process, the city can target future capital improvement and development incentives in areas with lower risk and continue to build its passive recreational areas and trails in more sensitive areas in a manner that allows for seasonal inundation.